 Flutter has built a lot of hype in the world of mobile app development.
 For someone who is looking forward to starting their career in Android App Development, there is a huge dilemma regarding which language to choose for development.
 There are many options such as Java, Kotlin, C#, C++, Dart (Flutter) and many more.
 Java is most popular among them and has been widely used for Android App Development.
 But after Google has launched Flutter, which can build cross-platform apps too, many developers are shifting from Java to Flutter.
 In this post, we will be discussing Flutter and the chances of it replacing Java in the future.

 What is Flutter?

 Flutter is an open-source mobile application development framework created by Google.
 It is a software development kit (SDK) used to create cross-platform mobile applications.
 On 4th December at Flutter Live, Google announced the stable version of Flutter.
-Big companies like Alibaba has already started using Flutter for mobile app development.
-Flutter is also based on an unidirectional data flow architecture or reactive programming similar to React Native.
+Big companies like Alibaba have already started using Flutter for mobile app development.
+Flutter is also based on a unidirectional data flow architecture or reactive programming similar to React Native.